Writing Contests and Helpful Links

 - Write and rewrite to make your work the very best it can be.
 In our Whittier Writer’s Club, the students who do this, usually place well.

-- When you’ve written a story, that is your very best, then ask a friend, teacher or parent to read it too, and give you helpful feedback.
+- When you’ve written a story, and feel it is your very best, then ask a friend, teacher or parent to read it and give you helpful feedback.
 Then rewrite again based on their notes.